Bermuda Shipwreck Snorkeling – By Beach, Tour, or Boat Rental

-Most of the wreck snorkeling in Bermuda is in fairly shallow water, at most thirty feet deep, so you can fairly easily view these old ships.
+Most of the Bermuda shipwreck snorkeling is in fairly shallow water, at most 30 feet deep, so you can fairly easily view these old ships.

 Thanks to the barrier reef surrounding the island there are at least 150 known shipwrecks.
 There may be more that are good for snorkeling, but they are not as easy to get to and would likely require going out on a dive boat.

 There is a good bit of history and folklore surrounding the shipwrecks in Bermuda.
 You can’t talk to a local about Bermuda shipwrecks without the famous treasure hunter Teddy Tucker and his gold cross treasure coming up.
 It was the most valuable piece of ship treasure ever found.
 At some point it was discovered that the one on display was a forgery and that the original had been stolen.

 These two ships are located at nearly the same spot, in Western Blue Cut, and a number of boat excursion companies offer Bermuda shipwreck snorkeling tours there.

 The Constellation was a 192 foot, four masted sailing ship built in 1918.
 After changing hands over the years, the ship made its final voyage, the last wooden cargo vessel to leave New York Harbor in 1943, headed for Venezuela.
 She started taking on water and detoured to Bermuda for repairs, but met her end on the reef.

 Her crew survived, but the cargo did not.
 She was carrying 80,000 pounds of cement in bags, 700 cases of whiskey, and medical supplies.
 Today you can see the piles of cement bags hardened by the sea water.
 There are a number of fish who use the bags as a home.
 In particular Sergeant Majors often have nests of eggs on these bags and protect them.
 So don’t get too close because they could attack you.